Women need to work abroad to improve their international career prospects, but the challenge is finding a job abroad in the first place.

 According to Foster, values or belief systems haven’t changed.
-“In the global business environment familiarity has bred, in addition to contempt, a set of behaviours that at least acknowledges differences,” he says.
+“In the global business environment, familiarity has bred, in addition to contempt, a set of behaviors that at least acknowledges differences,” he says.

 London-based Rosalyn Rahme (45) has worked for 20 years in executive research.
 She is a board member of four companies and has extensive international top-level business experience.

-Rahme says that she knows from first-hand experience that there are cultural barriers to doing business in the EMEA region – especially in the oil, gas and automotives industries.
+Rahme says that she knows from first-hand experience that there are cultural barriers to doing business in the EMEA region – especially in the oil, gas and automotive industries.

 “They will not do business with you in the way they would with a man,” says Rahme, who is half Lebanese.